mobidic/knotAnnotSV/README.md

 # What is knotAnnotSV?
 A simple script to create a customizable html file from an AnnotSV output (So far from a Bed file format).

-You can customize column order, number and comments with "mouseovering".
+The user can customize the order, the number and the comments of the columns thanks to a configuration file (config_cyto.yaml)

+TODO: explain mouseovering / filter / tab (full-split)

 # Installation